VigneshVSV/hololinked/doc/source/examples/server/spectrometer/index.rst

         O = OceanOpticsSpectrometer(
             instance_name='spectrometer/ocean-optics/USB2000-plus',
+            # a name for the instance of the object, since the same object can be instantiated with
+            # a different name to control a different spectrometer
             serial_number='USB2+H15897',
             log_level=logging.DEBUG,
         )
         O.run()

-Again, the ``instance_name`` refers to what it exactly means - a name for the instance of the object, since the same object can be instantiated with a different name to control a different spectrometer.
-The same `instance_name` is given to both the HTTPServer and the OceanOpticsSpectrometer instance.
-The `HTTPServer.start()` will create a new process where the server lives and looks for a ``RemoteObject`` s with names contained in the consumers parameter.
-The port of the HTTPServer is 8083 here.
-To construct the full `URL_path`, say, for the serial_number parameter, the format is as follows : `https://localhost:8083/spectrometer/ocean-optics/USB2000-plus/serial-number`.
+To construct the full `URL_path`, the format is `https://{domain name}/{instance name}/{parameter URL path}` which gives `https://localhost:8083/spectrometer/ocean-optics/USB2000-plus/serial-number` for the `serial_number`.

-Since the instance name partipates as a prefix in the URL path, it is recommended to use a slash separated ('/') name complying to URL standards (name with 0 slashes are also accepted).
+Since the `instance_name` partipates as a prefix in the `URL path`, it is recommended to use a slash separated ('/') name complying to URL standards (name with 0 slashes are also accepted).
 If your PC has a domain name, you can also use the domain name instead of `localhost`.

-HTTP defines certain verbs like GET, POST, PUT, DELETE etc. Each verb can be used to mean a certain action, a list of which can be found on mozilla documentation `here <https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods>`_ .
-In case of serial_number, if you wish to retrieve a serial number, you need to make a GET request at the specified link.
-If you need to change the value of serial_number, you need to make a PUT request.
-Examples of these will be discussed later, but if you type the link in your browser address bar, a GET request will be made and you will obtain the following output:
+To access the `serial_number`, once the example starts without errors, type the URL in the web browser to get a reply like the following:

 .. code-block:: JSON